project-gemmi/gemmi/wasm/mtz/README.md

 ## Usage

-The module is generated with Emscripten option MODULARIZE, which wraps everything into a function that needs to be invoked:
+The module is generated with Emscripten option MODULARIZE, which wraps everything into a function that invoked (once) gives the module:

     var module = GemmiMtz();